univention/intercom-service/intercom-variants-eval/eval_english.md

 delete the local cached copy of the bundle in tyk and restart tyk.
 This is not conducive to fast development at all.

 Alternative: Go plugin.
 The native language of tyk.

+#### Tyk go plugin
+The plugin process has a bunch of stuff to consider but seems feasible.
+The plugin has to be compiles with a special docker image for the exact Version of tyk.
+If tyk and the plugin use the same libs, the version tyk is using must be used.
+Changes in the plugin at least require a compile and restart.

+At first glance, the plugin API seems to provide all features we need.
+This has to be investigated further.
+### Fusio
+Written in PHP.

 ## API Gateways Conclusion
 API Gateways seem to have two major problems: Critically limited functionality in the FOSS Versions and vendor lock-in.